DISARMFoundation/DISARMframeworks/generated_pages/detections_index.md

 <tr>
 <td><a href="detections/F00091.md">F00091</a></td>
 <td>Partner to develop analytic methods & tools</td>
 <td>This might include working with relevant technology firms to ensure that contracted analytic support is available.
-Contracted support is reportedly valuable because technology to monitor social media data is continually evolving, and such firms can provide the expertise to help identify and analyze trends, and they can more effectively stay abreast of the changing systems and develop new models as they are required</td>
+Contracted support is reportedly valuable because technology to monitor social media data is continually evolving, and such firms can provide the expertise to help identify and analyse trends, and they can more effectively stay abreast of the changing systems and develop new models as they are required</td>
 <td></td>
 <td>TA01 Strategic Planning</td>
 <td>D01</td>